AlmondOffSec/PassTheCert/C#/README.md

                 Password to the certificate (Optional argument.
 Default value: <empty>).

 ATTACK TYPE:
-        --elevate
+        --whoami
+                Query LDAP whoami to check if strict validation is being checked --elevate
                 Elevate the rights of a user on the domain.
 Will grant DS-Replication-Get-Changes and DS-Replication-Get-Changes-All rights.
         --rbcd